ableasdale/confluent-dockerfiles/cluster-linking-mTLS/README.md

 ## Creating the certificates and stores

+- Starting from the directory for this project (`confluent-dockerfiles/cluster-linking-mTLS`)
-`cd` to `security1` and run `create-certs.sh`; this will create the root certificate and all the stores for both the server and the clients.
+- `cd` to `security1` and run `create-certs.sh` from within the directory; this will create the root certificate and all the stores for both the server and the clients.
-`cd` to `security2` and run `create-certs.sh`; this will copy over the previously created root certificate and create all the stores for both the server and the clients.
+- `cd` to `security2` and run `create-certs.sh` from within the directory; this will copy over the previously created root certificate and create all the stores for both the server and the clients.

-## Starting the Clusters
+## Starting the clusters

 Start both clusters using the provided `docker-compose.yaml` file: